dcrommie/walbrook/education/ttr.md

 We recommend that you read this document to help you understand the benefits of the strategies recommended to you and the associated costs and risks.

-Please contact your adviser if you do not understand anything, or need further information or clarification.
+Please contact your adviser if there is any aspect that you do not understand, or if you need further information or clarification.

 ## What is a Transition to Retirement strategy?